Aroweeri/MemoryLog/README.md

 	javac memorylog.TestManager.java
 	javac memorylog.SubjectTester.java

+# Configuration

+Configuration file found at memorylog/config.txt
+MEMORYLOGMAXBACKUPS: number of backups to store.
+Once limit is reached oldest backups will start to
+                     be deleted.

 # SubjectTester Setup

 In order to use this program, you have to pass it a quiz file to take.
 You can do this by using the